Clapham: Demography

-According to the 2011 census, White British is the largest ethnic group, at 51% of the population, followed by 16% Other White.
+According to the 2021 census, Clapham has a population of 48,478.
+White is the largest ethnic group, at 64% of the population, followed by 19% Black.
 Clapham is home to one of the largest Australian communities in London.

 Clapham Common

 Clapham Common comprises 220 acres of green space, criss-crossed by footpaths, with three ponds, a Victorian bandstand and a large number of mature trees, including horse chestnuts and a significant avenue of London plane trees along Long Road.
 It is overlooked by a variety of buildings, including a number of Georgian and Victorian mansions.
 It also has Holy Trinity Clapham, an 18th-century Georgian church, important in the history of the evangelical Clapham Sect.
 Clapham Town comprises Clapham High Street and residential streets including Clapham Manor Street, home to Clapham Leisure Centre, as well as Venn Street with a cinema, restaurants, and a food market held every weekend throughout the year.

 Clapham South

 The neighbourhood, where used, derives its name from a tube station—it has no fixed boundary from the rest of Clapham.
 Taking any definition in informal use, it is predominantly mid-rise and low-rise residential land, and usually takes in major parts of the Common.
 Where regard to historic Clapham parish and some street signs is had, this area includes a detached part: the land bounded by Nightingale Square, Oldridge Road and Balham Hill.